patrick-flynn/CSE34341-SVS-Sp2023/syllabus.md

 ## Reading Assignments

 The textbook provides the foundation of the course, and it will be important for you to absorb it thoroughly.
 To encourage regular reading and preparation for class, **you are required to turn in summary notes on the assigned readings each Monday of the semester by 11:59PM Pacific Time**.
-Notes will not be required on the March 13 (spring break) or April 10 (Easter Monday).
+Notes will not be required on March 13 (spring break) or April 10 (Easter Monday).
 You will upload these notes in Canvas.
 The easiest way to do this is just take notes on paper, and then snap a few photos for upload.
 If you prefer to type them out, do so and attach a PDF or plain text file.

 Your notes can be organized in whatever way is appropriate to that chapter and is useful for you.
 Good things to include may be an outline of the chapter, definition of key terms, a sketch of the systems or data structures being discussed, _etc._  **As part of your notes, you should submit one thoughtful question you would like to discuss that week**.
 The prof will try to raise a few of these questions each week as part of lectures.

-Grading on notes will be very simple: 1.0, 0.5, or 0.0 points.
-One assignment with the lowest grade will be dropped for each student (but only one - if you get two 0.0 grades, one of them will still count).
-Late submissions (with a Canvas submission time after Monday at 11:59PM Pacific time will earn a maximum of one-half point.

 ## Attendance